RENOLEVES/sumo-traffic-py/README.md

 Contains the following files:
 * emissionIO.py
 * [generateEmissions.py](../../wiki/GenerateEmissions.py)
-* generateEmissionsTraci.py

 emissionIO.py : Connects with input / output methods dealing with emissions. <br/>
 generateEmissions.py : Generate emission data per street and save the information to a geospatial database. <br/>
-generateEmissionsTraci.py : Use TraCI to generates emission data concurrently with the given simulation.

 <label><h3> Origin to Destination Trips </h3></label>
 Uses origin to destination matrices to create trips.